GraduateNU

 Improving GraduateNU through student feedback

-We use a google form's answers which live on our mainsite's navigation bar, to tackle the real wants and problems of Northeastern students.
+To get real-time student feedback, we have a google form on our mainsite's navigation bar where users can submit their thoughts.
+We use the answers to then tackle the real wants and problems of Northeastern students.
 So far, I've shipped 4 features in 3 weeks and will only continue doing so!
-As a result, my user-centered designs have dramatically improved user satisfaction.
+As a result, my user-centered designs have dramatically improved user satisfaction and usability!

 REFLECTION